Sitefinity/Telerik.Sitefinity.Samples.Education/README.md

-Telerik.Sitefinity.Samples.Education
+Progress.Sitefinity.Samples.Education
 ====================================

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.Education.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.Education.CI/)

-Telerik International University (TIU) is a sample university website, which demonstrates how you can build an interactive and engaging university website using Sitefinity's default functionality.
-You can develop the website entirely through Sitefinity's web-based UI.
+Telerik International University (TIU) is a sample university website, which demonstrates how you can build an interactive and engaging university website using default functionality of Sitefinity CMS.
+You can develop the website entirely through the Sitefinity CMS web-based UI.

 This website can be created by 1 designer and 1 developer for just 1 week - a demostration of the productivity gains offered by Sitefinity.